Travel

 SIGHTSEEING

-Places to visit in Portugal
+Other places to visit in Portugal

 Portugal is a country which shares the Iberian Peninsula with Spain flanked by the Atlantic Ocean to the west & the Mediterranean Sea to the south.
 The country’s name traces back to its Celtic past while the country owes its origin to the Reconquista after 400 years of Moorish Muslim rule.
 Although not a big country, the continental part of the country has a variety of climates & landscapes- ranging from the dry & warm Algarve coast in the south to the mountainous north.
 Owing to it’s long coastline, the country hosts a plethora of famous towns with beaches such as Faro & Lagos, while it’s also home to arguably the most famous place for surfing, Nazaré.